Jaelon Acklin: Hamilton Tiger-Cats

 On March 20, 2019, Acklin signed with the Hamilton Tiger-Cats.
 He participated in both of the Ticats' preseason games, recording 10 receptions for 85 yards.
 Following preseason and training camp, Acklin began the 2019 season on the team's practice roster.
 Following an injury to Luke Tasker, Acklin was made a starting wide receiver and played in his first professional game on June 22, 2019 against the Toronto Argonauts where he had five catches for 59 yards.
 He scored his first CFL touchdown on July 4, 2019 against the Montreal Alouettes.
 Acklin was voted the team nominee for the Most Outstanding Rookie award for the East Division champion Tiger-Cats.
 Acklin re-signed with the Tiger-Cats on January 2, 2021.
 He became a free agent upon the expiry of his contract on February 8, 2022.

 Ottawa Redblacks

 On February 9, 2022, it was announced that Acklin had signed with the Ottawa Redblacks.
 Acklin enjoyed a breakout season in 2022 with the Redblacks, despite inconsistent quarterback play he posted career highs in receptions, targets and yards.
 Acklin missed a few games at the end of the season after suffering head and shoulder injuries after an illegal hit from Montreal Alouettes’ linebacker Micah Awe.
 Following the season Acklin had a workout with the Denver Broncos of the National Football League (NFL).
+On May 12, 2023, Acklin signed a two-year contract extension with the Redblacks.

+On August 24, 2024, Acklin was forced to leave the game against the BC Lions on a stretcher after he went up for a catch and then crashed awkwardly to the turf.
+However, On the morning of August 25, 2024, the Redblacks sent out a message on social media saying Acklin had been released from the hospital and all scans were negative.
+He played in 16 games in 2024 where he had 69 receptions for 739 yards and four touchdowns.
+He announced his retirement on February 4, 2025.

 Professional statistics

+Personal life

+Acklin is the son of Darin and Tina Acklin.
+His dad played football at Carthage College.
+His uncle played football at Missouri and another relative played football at Avila.

+In May 2024, Acklin welcomed a daughter into the world with his girlfriend Aynsley Cameron named Poppy Marie.
+The couple met in 2022 when the Redblacks were in Hamilton for a game.
+She was a server at Moxie's.